 Is it alright to wear a crucifix?
 As it turns out, the cross was a pagan worship symbol long before Christ's death, and was never used by the first century church.

 Protestants will not concede Papal authority.
 Instead, they justify Sunday-worship by saying they are honoring the day on which Christ rose from the dead.

 John Ritenbaugh affirms that the Word of God is not ever improved by syncretizing or alloying it with human philosophy, a pattern of reasoning which often begins with a faulty or dangerous premise.
 The Gnostics criticized by Paul in Colossians 2:16-17 were. . .

 Richard Ritenbaugh discusses the explosive interview concerning the reality of hell conducted by Eugenio Scalfari, a longtime atheist friend of Pope Francis.
 According to Scalfari, Pope Francis maintains that hell does not exist.
 In stating that condemned . . .

 When Satan confronted humanity's first parents, Adam and Eve, he fed them three heresies that he continues to promote to deceive the world today.
-David Grabbe expounds on these three lies, revealing how Gnosticism incorporated them into its parasitic philosophy and way of life.
+David Grabbe expounds on these three lies, revealing how Gnosticism incorporated them into its parasitic philo. . .

 The Europe of the past few decades has honestly earned the label of "that vast plain of irreligion."
 What caused its secularization?
 David Grabbe shows that religion is to blame.